-1 – A walk through Alfama
+A walk through Alfama

-If you have a wide angle lens, bring it with you.
+If you have a wide-angle lens, bring it with you.
 It’s an advantage in these narrow alleyways.
-For blue skys I always recommend a polarizing filter.
+For blue skys, I always recommend a polarizing filter.
 See the left image below… You will find plenty of sceneries and go-with-the-flow photos you can capture with your camera.

-I always take pics of classic and famous postcard spots, too.
+I always take photos of classic and famous postcard spots, too.
 It might be a bit cheesy for some people or photographers, but I think, these spots are part of a place and there’s nothing wrong in taking great photographs of great spots, right?

 Belém by bike

 I love to explore a city by bike.
-I would not recommend you to take the bike for the city centre unless you want to do a workout, but it’s just perfect for a ride along the Tejo until you reach Belém Tower.
+I would not recommend you to take the bike within the city center unless you want to do a workout, but it’s just perfect for a ride along the Tejo until you reach Belém Tower.
 You will pass the Ponte 25 de Abril, the bridge with quite a similarity to the Golden Gate Bridge in San Francisco, the Maat and some restaurants and chic bars at the Santo Amaro Docks to make a stop and enjoy the break at the waterfront.
 The Belém Tower or Torre de Belém was part of the defense system and is now UNESCO world heritage.

 A huge industrial site which used to be out of service for years has been revitalized and turned into a creative space for fashion, art, communication, architecture, music and much more.
 Get off the tram #15 at Calvário and enter this popular meeting point for locals and visitors from all over the world.
 Trendy bars, restaurants and little shops make you hang out there for a while.